 No one relishes in the thought of their death.
 However, it is the one certainty to happen to us all and therefore it is vital to have a valid Will created so when you do die, your loved ones will have a document that clearly states your wishes for how your property is to be dispersed.

 Our specialist Will Solicitors can advise you on the type of Will most appropriate for your needs.

 This can range from simple Wills to more complex documents containing a Trust, providing a succession plan for your business, making charitable gifts, and protecting the interests of an unmarried partner.
 If you are a parent, we will ensure you have the opportunity to appoint guardians for your children.
 Furthermore, unlike many other law firms, we do not charge for storing Wills.

 Based in our Coventry city centre offices, we are a diverse, multi-lingual law firm that uses best-in-class technology to provide clients with streamlined, modern, and highly effective Wills, Trusts, and estate planning advice and representation.
-Our years of experience in private client law means we have a robust reputation for excellence with the UK’s best Barristers and Queen’s Counsel, Estate Agents, Independent Financial Advisers, Tax Advisors, Surveyors, and Business Succession Planning Advisors who can bring additional support to our Wills, Trusts, and estate planning department if required.
+Our years of experience in private client law means we have a robust reputation for excellence with the UK’s best Barristers and King’s Counsel, Estate Agents, Independent Financial Advisers, Tax Advisors, Surveyors, and Business Succession Planning Advisors who can bring additional support to our Wills, Trusts, and estate planning department if required.

 Below are some of the most common questions we are asked about Wills.